TempeHS/The_Unsecure_PWA/.student_resources/file_attacks_and_side_channel_attacks/README.md

 A side-channel attack does not target a program or its code directly.
 Rather, a side-channel attack attempts to gather information or influence the program execution of a system by measuring or exploiting indirect effects of the system or its hardware.
 Put simply, a side channel attack breaks cryptography by exploiting information inadvertently leaked by a system when performing cryptography.
 This can be achieved by measuring or analysing various physical parameters such as supply current, execution time, and electromagnetic emission and then using machine learning to reverse engineer the cryptography.

-[TimeBasedLoginUserEnum](side_channel_example\README.md) is an example side channel attack which exploits the comparison of response times for correct and incorrect usernames to inform a username brute force.
+[Time based information leak](side_channel_example\README.md) is an example side channel attack which exploits the comparison of response times for correct and incorrect usernames that would then inform a brute force attack.

 ## How to countermeasure side channel attacks